Likith-Athreya/AI-agent-based-Deep-Research/README.md

-# Deep Research AI Agentic System
+# AI-agent-based-Deep-Research

-Welcome to the **Deep Research AI Agentic System** This project is a smart, dual-agent system designed to help you gather and summarize information from the web effortlessly.
+Welcome to the **AI-agent-based-Deep-Research** This project is a smart, dual-agent system designed to help you gather and summarize information from the web effortlessly.
 Whether you're researching the latest advancements in AI or exploring any topic, this system has got you covered.

 # What Does It Do?